 If you are traveling this summer, chances are that sunscreen is high on your family packing list.
-Whether you are headed to the pool or beach or simply touring around a big city in the summer sun, it is crucial to protect your children and yourself from harmful sun damage.
+Whether you are headed to a pool, beach, theme park, or simply touring around a big city in the summer sun, it is crucial to protect your children and yourself from harmful sun damage.

 Several members of my family have had skin cancer, so I know all too well about the dangers.
 One in five Americans will develop skin cancer, yet only 20% use sunscreen daily.
 I know my kids are especially at risk with their fair skin.
 I love my daughter’s red hair, but those same genes that gave her the beautiful color can also be quite harmful when it comes to the sun!

 Wherever your travels take you and your family this summer (or any season of the year for that matter), make sure to follow a few simple sunscreen tips to stay safe.
 And make sure you know the essential rules for travel with sunscreen – especially for air travel – so you don’t get your sunscreen confiscated at a TSA checkpoint.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)

 1. Sunscreen is a travel essential, even if you aren’t traveling to a beach or pool destination.